mica-lang/mica/tests/README.md

 This directory contains tests aiming to check for correctness of the implementation.

-Tests are run using the test runner provided.
-To run the test suite, navigate to the root directory of this repository, compile `mica-cli` in release mode, and run:
+Tests are run using the a custom rust test harness.
+To run the test suite, navigate to the root directory of this repository and run:
 ```
-./tests/runner.sh
+cargo test
 ```
-Additional arguments to be passed to `mica-cli` can be provided in the `MICAFLAGS` environment variable.
+(You can also restrict the tests to only these tests by running `cargo test samples`)